Florida State University College of Law: Programs

 The College of Law offers the Juris Doctor (J.D.), which is the first professional law degree.
 The three-year program provides students a foundational first-year program, a legal writing program, and a varied offering of upper-level courses, seminars, clinics, and co-curricular activities.

 Externship programs exist in the United States and abroad — including at the International Bar Association in London, the International Criminal Tribunal for the former Yugoslavia in the Hague, the Special Court of Sierra Leone, in Washington, D.C., and in every major city in Florida, allowing students to spend a semester outside of Tallahassee.

 The College of Law offers a Master of Laws (LL.M.) program in Environmental Law and Policy, as well as an LL.M. program for foreign lawyers.
 Additionally, the College of Law offers certificate programs and its faculty also offer a significant range of courses in Criminal Law.

 The College of Law offers a Master of Studies in Law (J.M.), Juris Master degree.
 It has multiple concentrations and it is designed for non-attorneys to get a deep understanding of law in their respective fields of work.
 Some of these fields or specialties are Cyber Security, Financial Regulation, Employment Law, Human Resources Risk Management, Healthcare Regulation, Environmental Law, Criminal Law, etc. This masters degree program is a two year program for full-time working professionals and has rigorous requirements to be accepted into the program as it is very selective.

 The College of Law offers joint degree programs allowing students to earn other degrees in conjunction with the J.D., including Master of Arts, Master of Science, Master of Business Administration, and Ph.D. degrees.

-National rankings

-In the 2022 edition, U.S. News & World Report ranked FSU 48th overall.

-In 2016, "Above the Law" ranked FSU 37th in the U.S., based on job placement success, low cost, and alumni satisfaction.

-In 2015, The National Jurist has ranked Florida State University College of Law the 13th best value law school in the nation.

-In 2014, National Jurist ranked the College of Law as the 10th "Best Value Law School" in the country based on employment, bar passage rates, tuition, cost of living and average debt upon graduation.

-A 2012 update of Leiter's Law School Rankings rated the law school faculty the nation's 33rd best in terms of per capita scholarly impact.

-In 2014, Hispanic Business magazine ranked Florida State the nation's 2nd best law school for Hispanic students.